 On April 28, 2017, we acquired the Pacific Ridge Apartments, a 533 unit, multifamily community, built in 2013 and located in San Diego, California.
 The purchase price was approximately \$232 million, excluding closing costs and prorations.
-Subsequent to the second quarter of 2017, on July 6, 2017, we acquired Gateway Marketplace, a 128,000 square feet dual-grocery anchored shopping center located in Chula Vista, California.
+On July 6, 2017, we acquired Gateway Marketplace, an approximately 128,000 square feet dual-grocery anchored shopping center located in Chula Vista, California.
 The purchase price was approximately \$42 million, excluding closing costs and prorations.
+On September 1, 2017, we acquired the building and related improvements in which Forever 21 and Gold's Gym are currently in tenancy at Del Monte Center for approximately \$5.3 million.

-These properties were acquired with cash on hand and borrowings under our Amended and Restated Credit Agreement
+These properties were acquired with cash on hand and borrowings under our Amended and Restated Credit Agreement.